WSUReuther/SuperManual/docs/03_shared/03_05_instances.md

 #### Basic Information

 -  **Title**: Copy and paste the Archival Object Title field and, for now, append `(Digital)` to the title.
 -  **Identifier**: A Digital Object record requires a unique identifier.
 For simplicity's sake, copy and paste the Digital Object URL as the Identifier.
 Alternatively, for digitized materials named according to the Reuther's file-naming conventions, you may use the Digital Object's filename (without the file extension).
 Digital objects created through automated processes may use a randomly generated UUID.
 -  **Date:** Add date.
-For the Label select 'Creation', for the Type pick 'Inclusive dates' or 'single' depending on which applies to the material.
+For the Label select `Creation`, for the Type pick `Inclusive dates` or `single` depending on which applies to the material.
 Fill in the Begin and End (if applicable) dates using the calendar option or formatting the date YYYY, YYYY-MM, or YYYY-MM-DD.
 The dates in this field should match those of the archival object.

-#### File Versions {#file-versions-1}
+#### File Versions

 File Versions subrecords are where links to Digital Objects are maintained.
 The first File Version is the link that will appear on the ArchivesSpace Public User Interface, so ensure that a File Version with the correct link to the item is added.
 To begin, click the "Add File Version" button.

 -  **File URI**: Enter the link to the digital object
 -  **Publish?**: Check the Publish? box to ensure that the link displays on the PUI

 Do not add any additional information at this time.
 It is possible that the Reuther will make use of multiple File Versions in the future (e.g., to account for preservation and access copies), at which time additional fields may be used and this documentation will be updated.